quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Establishing Persistent Congestion

-A sender establishes persistent congestion after the receipt of an acknowledgement if at least two ack-eliciting packets are declared lost, and:
+A sender MUST establish persistent congestion after the receipt of an acknowledgement if two ack-eliciting packets are declared lost, and:

-* all packets, across all packet number spaces, sent between the send times of two ack-eliciting packets are declared lost;
+* all packets, across all packet number spaces, sent between the send times of these two packets are declared lost;

 * the duration between the send times of these two packets exceeds the persistent congestion duration ({{pc-duration}}); and